British Columbia Highway 5: Kamloops

 After separating from Highways 1 and 97, Highway 5 proceeds north for approximately 19 km.
-For most of this section it is a 4 lane divided highway with several signalized intersections and a speed limit of 80 km/h.
+For most of this section, it is a four-lane divided highway with several signalized intersections and a speed limit of 80 km/h.
 After leaving the concurrency it immediately crosses the South Thompson River and enters a First Nations Reserve, temporarily leaving Kamloops city limits.
 A particularly important intersection is the signal lights at Halston Drive, which is one of only two access points to the north half of Kamloops.
-Highway 5 re-enters the city at the Rayleigh community, where it passes two busy at-grade, but not signallized intersections; traffic volumes steadily decrease as it gets farther from the core area of Kamloops.
-Heffley Creek indicates the northern boundary of Kamloops, the exit to Sun Peaks resort is at the same turn off.
-Traffic volumes thin out at that exit and shortly afterwards Highway 5 narrows to a 2 lane undivided road.
+Highway 5 re-enters the city at the Rayleigh community, where it passes two busy at-grade, but not signalized intersections; traffic volumes steadily decrease as it gets farther from the core area of Kamloops.
+Heffley Creek indicates the northern boundary of Kamloops; the exit to Sun Peaks resort is at the same turnoff.
+Traffic volumes thin out at that exit, and shortly afterward Highway 5 narrows to a two-lane undivided road.

 Southern Yellowhead Highway

-The Southern Yellowhead highway is the northern section of Highway 5, this section is 314 km long.
-It is largely a two-lane undivided road, with some rare three- or four-lane sections for passing, although work has been constantly underway (especially in the Heffley Creek–Clearwater section) to create more passing opportunities.
-The speed limit is 100 km/h for the most part except in towns, where it can drop to as low as 50 km/h.
+The Southern Yellowhead Highway is the northern section of Highway 5.
+This section is 314 km long.
+It is largely a two-lane, undivided highway, with some rare three- or four-lane sections for passing, although work has been constantly underway (especially in the Heffley Creek–Clearwater section) to create more passing opportunities.
+The speed limit is 100 km/h for the most part except in towns, where it can drop as low as 50 km/h.
 Traffic volume on this section of highway is low compared to the Coquihalla and Kamloops sections of Highway 5.
 In its whole length there is only one traffic signal, which is in the town of Valemount.
 Services for drivers are provided in the major towns.